GangadharYande/CalculatorApplication.java/README.md

 ## Acknowledgments

-Special thanks to [Your Name] for the inspiration and guidance in developing this calculator application.
+Special thanks to Contributors for the inspiration and guidance in developing this calculator application.